 how does off-peak electricity work?

 Most electricity providers offer heavily discounted rates for electricity consumed during off peak electricity times, giving you the chance to save money on your energy bill.
 Off peak electricity is provided during set times of the day when homes and businesses use a lot less electricity.
-Off peak times are typically between 11pm and 7am.
+Off peak electricity times are typically between 11pm and 7am.

 what are off peak electricity times?

 Electricity providers would prefer to provide a steady supply of electricity throughout the day and night, because the turbines that generate electricity cannot be easily turned on and off as we need power in our homes.
 People generally use most of their electricity during the morning and evening.
 To encourage people to use electricity during other times of the day, many providers offer cheaper electricity during periods known as off peak electricity times.
 In homes, off peak electricity is commonly used to heat water and can also be used to power other heating appliances that are able to store heat when not in use.

 The type of meter you have in your home determines how you access off peak electricity: